Naucrary: History

-According to the Aristotlean Constitution of the Athenians (8.3), in the sixth century BC, each of the four Ionian tribes of Athens was divided into three trittyes ("thirds"), each of which was subdivided into four naucraries; there were thus 48 naucraries.
+According to the Aristotelian Constitution of the Athenians (8.3), in the sixth century BC, each of the four Ionian tribes of Athens was divided into three trittyes ("thirds"), each of which was subdivided into four naucraries; there were thus 48 naucraries.

 The earliest mention of the term is in Herodotus (v.
 71), where it is stated that the Cylonian conspiracy in 632 BC was put down by the "Prytaneis (chief men) of the naucraries."

 The Encyclopedia Britannica conjectured that the military forces of Athens were organized on the basis of the naucraries, and that it was the duty of the presidents of these districts to raise the local levies.
 But it notes that the Athenaion Politeia does not connect the naucrary with the fleet or the army, observing that "from chapter 8 (of the text) it would appear that its importance was chiefly in connection with finance," and concludes:

 The naucrary consisted of a number of villages, and was, therefore, a local unit very much in the power of the naucraros, who was selected by reason of wealth.
 The naucraros superintended the construction of, and afterwards captained, the ship, and also assessed and administered the taxes in his own area.

 In the reforms of Cleisthenes, the naucraries gave place to the demes as the political unit.
 In accordance with the new decimal system, their number was increased to fifty.
 Whether they continued (and if so, how long) to supply one ship and two (or ten) horsemen each is not certainly known.
 Cheidemus in Photius asserts that they did, and his statement is to a certain extent corroborated by Herodotus (vi.
 89) who records that, in the Aeginetan War before the Persian Invasion, the Athenian fleet numbered only fifty sail.